godmodegalactus/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 fee markets and give actors the correct incentives to send proper instructions at the right time.
 This will also help dapp incentivize good behavior from the penalties collected for bad behavior.
-Better functioning of dapps will also increase profits by MEV or validator communities.
+Better functioning of dapps will also increase profits by MEV and validator communities.

 ## Alternatives Considered

-* Having a seperate app chain for defi dapps
+1. *Having a seperate app chain for defi dapps*

-Pros: Dapps can implement their own incentive loop and have fine control over accounts.
++ Pros: Dapps can implement their own incentive loop and have fine control over accounts.

-Cons: A solana fork has to be developed and maintain, bidges have to be built.
+- Cons: A solana fork has to be developed and maintain, bidges have to be built.
 Not in the best interest for solana as a community.

-* Having a fixed write lock fee and a read lock fee.
+2. Having a fixed write lock fee and a read lock fee*

-Pros: Simpler to implement, Simple to calculate fees.
++ Pros: Simpler to implement, Simple to calculate fees.

-Cons: Will increase fees for everyone, dapp cannot decide to rebate fees, (or not all existing apps have to develop a rebate system).
+- Cons: Will increase fees for everyone, dapp cannot decide to rebate fees, (or not all existing apps have to develop a rebate system).
 Fees cannot be decided by the dapp developer.
 Penalizes everyone for a few bad actors.

-* Passing fees for each account by instruction and validating them during the execution inside user application code
+3. *Passing fees for each account by instruction and validating them* *during the execution inside user application code*

-Pros: High efficiency, minimal performance impact, more generic, no need to change the account structure.
++ Pros: High efficiency, minimal performance impact, more generic, no need to change the account structure.

-Cons: Cannot prevent denial of service attacks, or account blocking attacks that do not call into the respective program
+- Cons: Cannot prevent denial of service attacks, or account blocking attacks that do not call into the respective program.

 ## New Terminology